aerogear/datasync-voyager/examples/metrics/README.md

 ## Metrics Example

-`metrics/index.js` is the example of how to use metrics feature with the `apollo-voyager-server` framework.
+`metrics/index.js` is the example of how to use metrics feature with the `voyager-server` framework.

 ```
 $ node metrics/index.js